-You must be present in order to have the work permit validated except at the Department of Labor/Office of Labor Law Enforcement in Wilmington, Newark, or Milford.
-All other locations require your presence.
+You must be present in order to have the work permit validated except at the Department of Labor offices.

 In addition to the completed form, what do I have to bring with me to get a work permit?

 If you are getting your permit at your school, the issuing officer can use your school records to verify your birth date.
 Anywhere else, you must bring a valid driver's license, birth certificate (original or certified, not a copy), baptismal certificate, passport, or other official government document to prove your age.